 It’s not always easy tracking portion sizes, especially when food labels use different nutrition information or daily limits.

 But there are ways you can learn to size up a portion more easily!

 Try these tips, whether you’re prepping your food or eating it.

 Does your kitchen support your weight loss or work against it?
-Make sure you always:
+Make sure you:

-3. Track drinks or sauces with a measuring jug to avoid going over budget.
+Track drinks or sauces with a measuring jug to avoid going over Budget.

-6. Be mindful of what ‘one serving’ means; a single packet could be two or more.
-It’s up to you to choose your portion sizes.
+Be mindful of what ‘one serving’ means; a single packet could be two or more.

-10. Learn what 125ml wine (that is, a small glassful) looks like in each of your glasses; it will look different, depending on their size and shape.
-This will help you judge how much to drink when you don’t have a measuring jug to hand.
+Learn what 125ml wine (a small glassful) looks like in each of your glasses as it will look different depending on their size and shape.